EckoTan0804/academic-kickstart/content/ai/machine-learning/non-parametric/LDA-summary.md

 - also called **Fisher’s Linear Discriminant**

 - reduces dimension (like PCA)
-- but forcuses on maximizing seperability among known categories
+- but focuses on **maximizing seperability among known categories**